 How to use it?

-Basically think of this as your second cleanse / mild exfoliation.
-It’s not designed to be a cleanser per se, it’s also not recommended for the eye area so remove the bulk first.
+Basically think of this as your second cleanse (if you’re not wearing heavy makeup) / mild exfoliation.
+It’s not designed to be a cleanser per se, it’s also not recommended for the eye area so remove this separately with a cleaner.
 Once the initial cleanse is done, shake the beauty vinegar to mix the biphasic texture and apply to the skin using a cotton pad.
-As it’s a vinegar it’s more acidic which is beneficial for the skin, as it reduces the PH to a state the skin works best in.
+As it’s a vinegar it’s more acidic which is beneficial for the skin, as it reduces the pH to a state the skin works best in.

 Aura Mirabilis Beauty Vinegar helps remove makeup residue and gently remove dead skin cells.
 This then allows this skin to best absorb the skincare you apply next.